peer-open-source/xara-docs/source/user/manual/model/quadrature/frame/NewtonCotes.rst

 The force deformation response at each integration point is defined by the section.
 The order of accuracy for Gauss-Radau integration is :math:`N-1`.

-.. function:: beamIntegration "NewtonCotes" tag secTag N
+.. function:: beamIntegration "NewtonCotes" tag section N

 .. csv-table::
    :header: "Argument", "Type", "Description"
    :widths: 10, 10, 40

-   "$tag",       "|integer|",    "Unique object tag" "$sectTag",   "|integer|",    "A previous-defined section" "$N",         "|integer|",    "Number of Integration Points along the elementa"
+   "tag",       "|integer|",    "Unique object tag" "section",   "|integer|",    "Previously defined section tag" "N",         "|integer|",    "Number of integration points along the elementa"

 Examples